UoM-Data-Science-Platforms/gm-sde/docs/Reusable-SQL-query-reference.md

 _Input_
 ```
+Takes one parameter
+  - start-date: string - (YYYY-MM-DD) the date to count diagnoses from.
+Usually this should be 2020-01-01.
-Assumes there exists two temp tables as follows:
+ And assumes there exists two temp tables as follows:
  #Patients (FK_Patient_Link_ID)
   A distinct list of FK_Patient_Link_IDs for each patient in the cohort
  #Admissions (FK_Patient_Link_ID, AdmissionDate, AcuteProvider)